TRS offers the following three broad categories of contracting options for Electrical Resistance Heating (ERH) remediation:

 Regardless of how thorough the site assessment, there is always a possibility of undetected contamination just outside the treatment region along one of the remediation boundaries.
-To guard against possible flux of contamination into the treated region, TRS prefers that confirmatory soil samples be collected from locations that are at least 8 feet from a remedial boundary.
-Similarly, confirmatory groundwater samples should be collected from locations at least 15 feet from a remedial boundary, and perhaps farther in highly permeable soils or sites with high groundwater flow rates.
+To guard against possible flux of contamination into the treated region, TRS prefers that confirmatory soil samples be collected from locations that are at least 5 feet from a remedial boundary.
+Similarly, confirmatory groundwater samples should be collected from locations at least 15 feet from a remedial boundary.

-If soil samples are used to determine if the remedial goal has been met, TRS will usually recommend several rounds of sampling.
-For example, the first round of soil sampling might indicate that 80% of the soil samples have VOC concentrations low enough to meet the remedial goal.
+TRS will usually recommend several rounds of sampling.
+For example, the first round of sampling might indicate that 80% of the sample locations have VOC concentrations low enough to meet the remedial goal.
 TRS would then shut off 80% of the ERH system and concentrate efforts on the region that still requires remediation.
 The second round of soil sampling would include the 20% of locations that did not meet the goal in the first round and it is likely that all but one or two locations would pass in the second round.
 The third round of soil sampling might include just a boring or two.
 Groundwater sampling is easier than soil sampling and therefore all monitoring wells are usually sampled in each event.

 MBGR contracting is applicable when specific numerical clean-up goals have been negotiated with regulators.
 Goals can be based on soil concentrations, groundwater concentrations, or both.
 MBGR contracting is available for most sites that are contaminated with VOCs and that consist of natural soil and rock - not debris.